j0m0k0/Passform/readme.md

 ## Overview

 Passform is designed to enhance security across digital platforms by generating customized passwords that are not only tough to crack but also easy to recall.
-It uniquely combines common password patterns and personal user information (like birth year or name) to generate passwords that are both secure and meaningful to the user.
+It uniquely combines common password patterns to generate passwords that are both secure and meaningful to the user.

 ## Features